-Revision Stage.
+- Revision Stage.
 Once the manuscript has been received with notations of minor or major revisions, it will be returned to the author with a review summary form.
-For manuscripts accepted with major revisions, authors are allotted two weeks to revise.
-Whereas for manuscripts accepted with minor revisions, one week is allotted for revision.
-When returning the revised manuscript, the author is required to fill in and attach the review summary form.
+For manuscripts accepted with major revisions, authors are allotted 3-6 weeks to revise.
+Whereas for manuscripts accepted with minor revisions, 1 week is allotted for revision.

-Final Decision.
-At this stage, the manuscript will be re-evaluated by the Editorial Board to ensure that the author has revised in response to the reviewers’ concerns.
-In this final decision, the manuscript may still be rejected if the author did not seriously conduct the revisions necessary.
+- Final decision.
+At this stage, the manuscript will be re-evaluated by the Board of Editors to ensure that the author has revised it in response to the reviewers’ concerns.
+In this final decision, the manuscript may still be rejected if the author did not seriously conduct necessary revisions.

-Proofread.
-Once the manuscript has been deemed acceptable by the Editorial Board, it will undergo a proofreading process to maintain linguistic quality.
+- Proofread.
+Once the manuscript has been deemed acceptable by the Board of Editors, it will undergo a proofreading process to maintain linguistic quality.

 - Publication confirmation.
 At this stage, the final layout of the manuscript will be resent to the author to ensure that the content is under the author’s writing.
 At this stage, the author may revise any typographical error found in the final manuscript.
 Once confirmation from the author is given, the Editor will process the manuscript for online publication on the website and print publication.
 The author(s) will receive the final manuscript version as a PDF file.
 PROOF of all manuscripts will be provided to the corresponding author.
 The PROOF should be read carefully and checked against the typed manuscript, and the corrections may be returned within 7 days.